2021cvshashankrgowdab-alt/SmartParking_IOT/README.md

-# This Project is done By Shashank R Gowda , Sayam
+# This Project is done By Shashank R Gowda , Swayam